a80-abbasi/Saadi-Reterieval-System/webserver/README.md

 - get_pagerank_results: return k most important Beits of Boostan based on Pagerank algorithm.
 - get_authority_hubs_results: return k most important Beits of Boostan based on HITS algorithm.

+### QueryExpansion.py

+This module will handle our algorithm for query expansin.
+In order to do so we first check the spell of query using Parsivar package.
+Then will try to predicte the next word of query.
+For prediction we use a bigram language model and choose the world that is most probable to come with the last term of query.

+- `correct_spell_error(query)`: this function will get a query and return the correct spelling of that
+- `suggest(query)`: this method will return the prediction of next word